-The amount of talent that has come out of the Genfactor since its launch has been incredible, with many homegrown artists supporting the contestants along the way.
+The amount of talent that has come out of the Genfactor since its launch has been incredible, with many homegrown artists supporting the contestants along the way, with performers ranging from musical theatre to dance troops, from country music to power ballads, there was something for everyone.

 Josh Gregg went on to win a Young Achievers Award and has now joined a band.